Month 11, Day 30, Monday 8:45 a.m.

 “A pleasure to meet you, Cynthia,” Sebastien said distractedly.
 “And I don’t mind the restrictions.
-After all, the point of this class is to one day allow us to cast without any spell array at all.”
+After all, the point of this class is to teach us to cast without any spell array at all.”
 After a few seconds to think, she drew a somewhat obscure glyph she had learned recently, “adversity.”
 She, too, used “fire” in her component Circle, before palming her Conduit, which she noted with a hint of jealousy was of much poorer quality than Cynthia’s.

-She’d need to be careful.
+She would need to be careful.
 Spells that directly opposed the Will of another thaumaturge put strain on the Conduit that was greater than the simple measure of how many thaums were being channeled.
 Meaning the Conduit was more likely to shatter unexpectedly, even at lower levels of energy.
 She understood the need for the efficiency Professor Lacer had lauded.

 Sure, she could just throw the match to avoid the risk, once things got more difficult, but she didn’t want to.
 Professor Lacer would be watching and judging them.
 ‘I have to prove to him that I’m worthy to stay at the University.’